OrientorM/alx-system_engineering-devops/0x00-shell_basics/README.md

-current working dir in long format
+list all contents in directory